lucab/mame/docs/luaengine.md

 ## Introduction

-It is possible to externally drive MAME via LUA scripts.
+It is now possible to externally drive MAME via LUA scripts.
 This feature initially appeared in version 0.148, when a minimal `luaengine` was implemented.
-Nowadays, the LUA interface is rich enough to let you inspect and manipulate devices state, access cpu registers, read and write memory, and draw a custom HUD on screen.
+Nowadays, the LUA interface is rich enough to let you inspect and manipulate devices state, access CPU registers, read and write memory, and draw a custom HUD on screen.
-However, it is still far from complete and the API is still subject to changes.

 Internally, MAME makes extensive use of `luabridge` to implement this feature: the idea is to transparently expose as many of the useful internals as possible.

+Finally, a warning: LUA API is not yet declared stable and may suddenly change without prior notice.
+However, we expose methods to let you know at runtime which API version you are running against, and you can introspect most of the objects at runtime.

 ## Usage